kotools/types/CONTRIBUTING.md

 - `macOS tests` for testing the API on macOS using Kotlin Native.
 - `Windows tests` for testing the API on Windows using Kotlin Native.

-> You can run the `JVM checks` for executing the different checks on the JVM,
-> including JVM tests, Java compatibility tests and API binary checks.

 ### Serving the documentation

 You can also generate the documentation by running the `Documentation`